UtrechtUniversity/src-python-example/README.md

 ### (Optional) Step 4: Run this Notebook as a job with `run_and_pause`

 The Notebook in this project is executed very fast.
 Imagine that you have a notebook that takes hours to run.
 While it should be able to do this exactly as described above, the more robust and recommended way is to run such a notebook as a 'background job' with `run_and_pause` or `nohup`.
-Find instructions on how to do this in [Method 2 in this manual](https://utrechtuniversity.github.io/vre-docs/docs/manuals/long-jobs.html).
+Find instructions on how to do this in [this manual](https://utrechtuniversity.github.io/vre-docs/docs/manuals/long-jobs.html).

 ## Scenario 2: Workspace: Jupyter Notebook